 Air rifle shooting

-A camp information evening is scheduled for 6pm on Wednesday 15th February.
-This will be held in the staffroom, where teachers will share additional information about how the camp will run and it is an opportunity for you to ask any questions you may have.
+A camp information evening will be scheduled for December 2018.
+This will be held in the staffroom, where teachers will share specific information about the camp programme.
+It is an opportunity for you to ask any questions you may have concerning the learning experiences and safety for your son/daughter.

 Te Reo Māori